-In this tutorial we will show you how to install Cacti Monitoring on Ubuntu 18.04 LTS.
+In this tutorial, we will show you how to install Cacti Monitoring on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Cacti is an open-source, web-based network monitoring and graphing tool designed as a front-end application for the open-source, industry-standard data logging tool RRDtool.
 It is used by IT businesses and stores all of the necessary information about bandwidth, hard disk usage, CPU usage, load average, RAM statistics etc in a MySQL database.
-Cacti creates graphs and populates them with data.
-It offers SNMP support, 3rd party templates and plugins and has built in user authentications and user permission features.
+Cacti create graphs and populates them with data.
+It offers SNMP support, 3rd party templates and plugins and has built-in user authentications and user permission features.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Cacti Monitoring on a Ubuntu 18.04 (Bionic Beaver) server.